apache/echarts-doc/en/option/series/candlestick.md

 <ExampleUIControlColor />

-Fill color of bullish candle stick.
+Fill color of bullish candlestick.

 {{ use: partial-color-desc() }}